-- A child has significant emotional or mental health needs such as anxiety/stress, attachment disorder, self harm, uncontrollable behaviour, OCD, that is effecting their well-being and having an impact on learning. - A child has significant social difficulties in maintaining relationships with peers and adults.
-They act inappropriately when faced with challenge - physically and verbally. - A child finds it challenging to participate in whole class/group or unstructured activities due to be an inability to self-regulate and display inappropriate emotional responses, which has an impact on theirs and others learning and well-being.
+- A pupil/student has significant emotional or mental health needs such as anxiety/stress, attachment disorder, self - harm, uncontrollable behaviour, OCD, that is effecting their wellbeing and having an impact on learning. - A pupil/student has significant social difficulties in maintaining relationships with peers and adults.
+They act inappropriately when faced with challenge physically and verbally.

+• A pupil/student finds it challenging to participate in whole class/group or unstructured activities due to be an inability to self-regulate and display inappropriate emotional responses, which has an impact on theirs and others learning and well-being.